P2GX/phenoboard/README.md

 Curation of individuals with Human Phenotype Ontology and GA4GH Phenopacket Schema.
 See the [documention](https://p2gx.github.io/phenoboard/) for a tutorial.
-Go to the [Releases](https://p2gx.github.io/phenoboard/releases) page for installation files for Macintosh, Windows, and Debian/Ubuntu linux.
+Go to the [Releases](https://p2gx.github.io/phenoboard/releases) page for installation files for Macintosh, Windows, and Debian/Ubuntu linux and for instructions on how to install the app.